 Frequently Asked Questions

-The University will continue normal academic operations for the spring semester on Monday, January 10, 2022.
+The University will continue normal academic operations for this semester.
 You have a choice to take classes on-campus, online, or in a blended format.

-For those wishing to take classes on-campus during the spring, please review the protective measures and protocols that have been put in place to keep students, faculty, and staff safe.
-These include reduced class sizes to ensure social distancing, protective barriers in classrooms, hand sanitizing stations in campus buildings, and requested self-screening by those visiting campus.
+For those wishing to take classes on-campus, please review the protective measures and protocols that have been put in place to keep students, faculty, and staff safe.